-- comply with the ESMA Guidelines and, amongst others, fulfil the criteria set out therein in terms of (a) liquidity, (b) valuation, (c) issuer credit quality, (d) correlation, (e) diversification, (f) risk, (g) holding, (h) enforcement, (i) non-cash-collateral, (j) cash-collateral; and - be managed in compliance with the following policy: - eligible collateral is cash, typically GBP, USD or Euros, or Investment Grade fixed income Transferable Securities issued by Government entities.
-The Portfolios will not post or receive non-Government issues or equity securities as collateral; - o haircuts are applied as determined by the agreement with the counterparty to the transaction to account for liquidity and price volatility, and typically have the levels described in the table below:
+- comply with the ESMA Guidelines and, amongst others, fulfil the criteria set out therein in terms of (a) liquidity, (b) valuation, (c) issuer credit quality, (d) correlation, (e) diversification, (f) risk, (g) holding, (h) enforcement, (i) non-cash-collateral, (j) cashcollateral; and - be managed in compliance with the following policy: - eligible collateral is cash, typically GBP, USD or Euros, or Investment Grade fixed income Transferable Securities issued by Government entities.
+The Portfolios will not post or receive non-Government issues or equity securities as collateral; - haircuts are applied as determined by the agreement with the counterparty to the transaction to account for liquidity and price volatility, and typically have the levels described in the table below:

-Eligible Collateral Haircut Level Investment Grade fixed income Transferable Securities issued by Government entities Issue rating Issue rating Residual Maturity n/a < 1 year 0-2% 1 year < 5 years 2-3% at le or at least AA- (S&P) / Aa3 (Moody's) > 5 years < 10 years 3-5% an rought 222 (2002), 1200 (11200 a) > 10 years < 30 years 5-6% ( Cash in the Base Currency of the Portfo 0% Cash in currency other than the Base Currency of the Portfolio 0% In practice, these are only U.S. Treasury Securities from different issues, which are negotiable, o the Portfolios will not reinvest collateral received and counterparties are not permitted to reinvest collateral posted by the Portfolios.
+Eligible Coll Haircut Level

+Investment Grade fixed in Securities issued by Go

+Issue rating Residual Maturity

+n/a or at least AA- (S&P) / Aa3 (Moody's) < 1 year 0-2%

+1 year < 5 years 2-3%

+5 years < 10 years 3-5%

+10 years < 30 years 5-6%

+Cash in the Base Currency of the Portfolio 0% Cash in currency other than the Base Currency of the Portfolio 0%

+- In practice, these are only U.S. Treasury Securities from different issues, which are negotiable, registered debt obligations issued by the U.S. Treasury Department but excluding principal only and interest only Treasury strips. - Depending on the counterparty. - the Portfolios will not reinvest collateral received and counterparties are not permitted to reinvest collateral posted by the Portfolios.
-\ In practice, these are only U.S. Treasury Securities from different issues, which are negotiable, registered debt obligations issued by the U.S. Treasury Department but excluding principal only and interest only Treasury strips.